 Ann McMillan is Vice-Chair of the Canadian Meteorological and Oceanographic Society Ottawa Chapter and has recently started editing the ArcticSIGnal, the newsletter for CMOS Arctic Special Interest Group.
 Recently, she co-edited a book entitled Air Quality Management: A Canadian Perspective.
 Ann spent 16 years at Ontario Hydro where she retained a strong personal interest in Air Quality and was Chair of the Ontario Section of the Air Pollution Control Association.
 She subsequently joined AES as the Chief of Air Quality Modelling.
 As Director of Science Assessment and Policy Integration for the Meteorological Service of Canada she promoted integration of science results in a manner that would be accessible to policy makers.
 She supervised their interaction with the IPCC as well as Chaired the five National Resource Departments’ Committee on Climate Change.
 She subsequently became Director of Policy and International Affairs at Environment Canada.
 She has also been on special assignment at Fisheries and Oceans Canada where she laid groundwork for an Arctic Strategy.

-John Mills – Toronto, Ontario
+Dan Weaver – Toronto, Ontario